DistributedRPS/DistRPS/README.md

      python3 client_main.py [ -vm | -docker ]

-#### Server
+### Server

+Use the flags given below as necessary depending on if you are running the load_balancer on the VM, in Docker, or locally.

 Go to the server -folder
 run:

      python3 server_main.py [ -vm | -docker ]

-#### Load balancer
+### Load balancer

 The load balancer is assumed to run on the VM machine called Client with IP address 192.168.56.101.

-When running the load_balancer, the environment variable ENV can be used to determine the address and port of the Kafka instance:
+When running the load_balancer, the environment variable ENV can be used to determine the address and port of the Kafka instance.
+The options for the environment variables are vm, production, and docker.
+Below is each variable laid out and explained.

 | Value | Use case |
 | -------- | -------- |